Jeffrey Rink, Conductor

-“...Rink conducts a World-Class Concert Otello...” said the Boston Globe, “Boston’s pre-eminent Verdi conductor” said the Boston Phoenix, “...Rink affirmed that he is a conductor who understands and faithfully the observes the intentions of the composer, musically elegant, precise and efficient without excessive movement...” said Switzerland’s La Liberté, and Mexico City’s El Economista called him “...among the best of his generation of conductors...”.
+“...Rink conducts a World-Class Concert Otello...” said the Boston Globe, “Boston’s pre-eminent Verdi conductor” said the Boston Phoenix, “...Rink affirmed that he is a conductor who understands and faithfully the observes the intentions of the composer, musically elegant, precise and efficient without excessive movement...” said Switzerland’s La Liberté.
+His performance of Mahler's Symphony No. 4 was described by Alejandro Fernández in Mexico's El Norte as "miraculously balanced." and Mexico City’s El Economista called him “...among the best of his generation of conductors...”.

-While in Boston Mr. Rink served as Music Director of the Chorus pro Musica and thirteen-year tenure as Music Director of the Newton Symphony Orchestra.
-While in Boston he was also Director of Orchestral Activities at the Longy School of Music, and led Concert Opera Boston for fourteen seasons.
-Mr. Rink’s tenure with Chorus pro Musica was marked by numerous significant contributions to opera in concert version, including performances of Carmen, Faust, Samson et Dalila, Cavalleria Rusticana, Pagliacci, Turandot, Otello, Macbeth, Nabucco, Attila, La Traviata and Mefistofele.
-During Mr. Rink’s eight year directorship of the New England Philharmonic the orchestra was nationally recognized in three of eight seasons by ASCAP for its adventuresome programming and commitment to new music, having played over twenty premieres.
+While in Boston Mr. Rink served as Music Director of Chorus pro Musica, the Newton Symphony Orchestra, the New England Philharmonic, Concert Opera Boston and Director of Orchestral Activities at the Longy School of Music.
+Mr. Rink’s tenure with Chorus pro Musica and Concert Opera Boston was marked by numerous significant contributions to opera in concert version including performances of Carmen, Faust, Samson et Dalila, Cavalleria Rusticana, Pagliacci, Turandot, Otello, Macbeth, Nabucco, La Traviata, Mefistofele and Attila.
+During Mr. Rink’s eight-year directorship of the New England Philharmonic the orchestra was nationally recognized in three of eight seasons by ASCAP for its adventuresome programming and commitment to new music, having played over twenty premieres.

-In addition to his work with the Northwest Florida Symphony Orchestra Mr. Rink's recent performances included appearances with the Chamber Orchestra of the Teatro de Bellas Artes in Mexico City, a performance of Bach’s Mass in B minor in Tokyo’s Suntory Hall a concert with the Charleston (SC) Symphony as well as performances with the Teatro Lirico d’Europa’s productions of Rigoletto and Turandot.
-His recent performance of Mahler's Symphony No. 4 was described by Alejandro Fernández in Mexico's El Norte as "miraculously balanced."
+In addition to his recent performances with the Northwest Florida Symphony Orchestra Mr. Rink's concerts include appearances with the Chamber Orchestra of the Palacio de Bellas Artes in Mexico City, a performance of Bach’s Mass in B minor in Tokyo’s Suntory Hall, Mahler Symphonies 2 , 5 and 8 with the Tokyo Blumen Philharmonie and Tokyo Amadeus Orchestra, performances with the Teatro Lirico d’Europa’s productions of Rigoletto, Aida and Turandot, tours with the Opera Company of Middlebury (VT) of Donizetti’s L’Elisir d’amore and Puccini's Tosca, an all-Russian program with the Newfoundland Symphony Orchestra and Beethoven’s Missa Solemnis with the Tokyo Oratorio Society.